DFHack/dfhack/docs/Plugins.rst

 trackstop
 ---------
-Adds a ``q`` menu for track stops, which is completely blank by default.
+Adds a :kbd:`q` menu for track stops, which is completely blank by default.
 This allows you to view and/or change the track stop's friction and dump direction settings, using the keybindings from the track stop building interface.